CtrlK

 Specificity

-The description lists multiple concrete actions: 'security analysis for vulnerability assessment', 'third-party risk management', 'validates SBOMs from vendors', 'generates SBOMs for internal projects'.
-These are specific, actionable capabilities.
+Lists multiple concrete actions: 'vulnerability assessment', 'third-party risk management', 'Validates SBOMs from vendors', 'generates SBOMs for internal projects', matching the top anchor for naming specific concrete actions.

 3 / 3